 Approval and Listing Process

-- Listing for liver transplantation
+- Add you to the list for liver transplantation

 - Recommend further testing or monitoring of your current health status